wfercanas/wfercanas.com/src/content/javascript/240210-how-to-group-items-from-an-iterable-in-javascript.md

 ### Test function

-We can use the function directly and log the results to test if everything works as intended.
+We can use the function directly and log the results to see if everything works as intended.
 But let's create a test function to organize the execution of the function and improve the readibility of the outcomes.

 Our test function has access to groupBy because they are defined in the same scope.